mars0i/pasta/doc/functionalMASON.md

 Student ABM from the MASON manual in the `majure` repo, there were big speed differences between defrecord and deftype because a Continuous2D field is a hashtable, and hashing is handled differently for these data structures.
-In free-agent I use an ObjectGrid2D field, which is just an array for Objects, so access speed will be the same no matter what you stick in there.)
+In pasta I use an ObjectGrid2D field, which is just an array for Objects, so access speed will be the same no matter what you stick in there.)